Azure/ResourceModules/modules/api-management/service/named-value/README.md

 | [`tags`](#parameter-tags) | array | Tags that when provided can be used to filter the NamedValue list. - string. |
 | [`value`](#parameter-value) | string | Value of the NamedValue.
 Can contain policy expressions.
 It may not be empty or consist only of whitespace.
 This property will not be filled on 'GET' operations!
 Use '/listSecrets' POST request to get the value. |

+### Parameter: `displayName`

+Unique name of NamedValue.
+It may contain only letters, digits, period, dash, and underscore characters.

+- Required: Yes
+- Type: string

+### Parameter: `name`

+Named value Name.

+- Required: Yes
+- Type: string

 ### Parameter: `apiManagementServiceName`

 The name of the parent API Management service.
 Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

-### Parameter: `displayName`

-Unique name of NamedValue.
-It may contain only letters, digits, period, dash, and underscore characters.
 - Required: Yes
 - Type: string

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).

 - Required: No
 - Type: bool
 - Default: `True`